LLM in International Law

 If you have any questions about the LLM in International Law please don't hesitate to contact us.

 Staff teaching on the core courses of the LLM in International Law are experts in their field and are actively involved in cutting-edge research in variety of areas of international law.
 Staff teaching on courses will include but not be restricted to:

-Nehal Bhuta joins Edinburgh Law School from the European University Institute where he was Professor of Public International Law.
+Nehal Bhuta joined Edinburgh Law School from the European University Institute where he was Professor of Public International Law.
 His research interests include: International law, human rights, international humanitarian law, history and theory of international law, indicators in global governance, histories of rights, political theory, theory of the state, international criminal law.